 The Natolin Palace dates back to 1780, when the then owner of the estate, Prince August Czartoryski, commissioned the architect Szymon Bogumił Zug to design and build a neoclassical summer residence, with a characteristic semi-open viewing reception room (salon oval) facing east.
 The ceiling of the room, painted by the renowned Italian artist of that time, Vincenzo Brenna, has remained untouched to this day.
 In the early 19th century, the palace was reconstructed according to the design prepared by Piotr Aigner, another distinguished architect of Polish neo-classicism.
 Natalia’s grandfather, Count Stanislaw Kostka-Potocki, had commissioned this work.
 At the same time, changes were also introduced in the park where, while retaining the existing tree stand, a new spatial arrangement, characteristic of landscape designs in fashion at that time, was put in place.

 The Natolin palace and park estate gained its final form between 1821 and 1845, under the ownership of Count Aleksander Potocki, Natalia’s father.
 To honour the memory of his prematurely deceased daughter, Count Potocki erected a statue, whose form was stylised after ancient Etruscan and Roman sarcophagi.
 The lost in thought, resting figure of Natalia is the work of a well-known sculptor of the time, Ludwik Kaufman.
 The statue forms part of a broader landscape composition that also includes a Moorish gate straddling the park’s ravine.
 Another historic structure stands beneath the escarpment: the Doric Temple modelled on the Poseidon Temple in Paestum, an ancient Greek colony located in Southern Italy.
 The lower part of the park also hosts picturesque artificial ruins, loosely modelled on the Claudius’ aqueduct on Via Appia in Rome.
 Henryk Marconi, a distinguished Italian architect who spent most of his life in Congress Poland, designed the historic structures.
-It is in these magnificent surroundings where the the College of Europe in Natolin is anchored, and where it has thrived for over quarter century.
+It is in these magnificent surroundings where the Natolin Campus of the College of Europe anchored, and where it has thrived for over quarter century.